-Each covered employee who has been demoted, promoted, or reclassified shall be appraised prior to completion of six a (6) month trial period in the position.
+Each covered employee who has been demoted, promoted, reclassified, reassigned within six months or less of his review date or transferred to a position or experiences an unclassified, non-faculty State title change in which he has not held permanent status in the class or unclassified State title, shall be appraised prior to completion of a six (6) month trial period in the position.
 The trial review date marks the beginning of a new performance period.
-If an employee does not receive a "Satisfactory Performance" rating prior to the six (6) month trial review date, the employee will receive a "Satisfactory Performance" rating by default and obtain full-time equivalent (FTE) status in the new classification.
+If an employee does not receive a "Successful" performance rating prior to the six (6) month trial review date, the employee will receive a "Successful" performance rating by default and obtain covered status in the new classification.
 The six (6) month trial period may be extended up to ninety (90) calendar days upon written notice of the extension to the employee prior to the end of the initial six (6) month period.
 An employee who is promoted may be demoted to the class from which promoted, if the demotion occurs within the trial period, without having appeal rights to the State Employee Grievance Committee.
 After satisfactory completion of the trial period, the employee may require a Short Year Planning Document and a Short Year Appraisal in order to transition the employee to the UPA date.